erbilcolak90/cafeOrderTracking/README.md

 - Desk

 ### Product

 It is the class created for the product in the system.

-- Id;
-- createDate;
+- Id: `String`
-- updateDate;
+- createDate: `Date`
-- isDeleted;
+- updateDate: `Date`
-- name;
+- isDeleted: `boolean`
-- price;
+- name: `String`
--
+- price: `int`
-contains information

-## Order
+### Order

 It is the class created for the Order

-- id;
-- createDate;
+- Id: `String`
-- updateDate;
+- createDate: `Date`
-- isDeleted;
+- updateDate: `Date`
-- deskId;
+- isDeleted: `boolean`
-- orderProductList;
+- deskId: `String`
-- status;
+- orderProductList: `List<OrderProduct>`
-- isComplated;
+- status: `boolean`
-- total;
+- isComplated: `boolean`
--
+- total: `int`
-contains information

-OrderProductList is not entered while creating the order.
-When the customer places an order Product information is added later.
+_Notes:_ OrderProductList is not entered while creating the order.
+When the customer places an order.
+Product information is added later.

-## OrderProduct
+### OrderProduct

 It is the class that contains the information of the product to be ordered.

-- Id;
+- Id: `String`
-- createDate;
+- createDate: `Date`
-- updateDate;
+- updateDate: `Date`
-- isDeleted;
+- isDeleted: `boolean`
-- productId;
+- productId: `String`
-- currentProductPrice;
+- currentProductPrice: `int`
-- orderId;
+- orderId: `String`
-- quantity;
+- quantity: `int`

-contains information.

-What can be done about the price field in the product class currentProductPrice so that updates do not affect historical data in the database. held by the variable.
+_Notes:_ What can be done about the price field in the product class currentProductPrice so that updates do not affect historical data in the database. held by the variable.
 Thus, the confusion that price changes may create in the database in possible updates is prevented.

-## Desk
+### Desk

+It is the class that contains the information of the desk.

-- id;
+- Id: `String`
-- createDate;
+- createDate: `Date`
-- updateDate;
+- updateDate: `Date`
-- isDeleted;
+- isDeleted: `boolean`
-- tableName;
+- tableName: `String`
-- activeOrderId;
+- activeOrderId: `String`

-contains information.

-It contains information about whether there is an active order on the table.
+_Notes:_ It contains information about whether there is an active order on the table.
 The created order information is kept with activeOrderId.

 # Rest Api